-The operands you may use are any variable, integer, string, Boolean constant, or the system-reserved words warn, fatal, system, and ok.
-You may form compound logical expressions using the AND, NOT, XOR, and OR logical operators, optionally nested within parentheses.
+The operands you may use are any variable, integer, string, Boolean constant, or the system-reserved words warn, FATAL, SYSTEM, and OK.
+You may form compound logical

 Do not use the FINFO function with the CALC command for remote files.
 It ignores their existence and returns incorrect information.